Campus Crime Prevention and Security Awareness Programs

 2. The misconduct occurs at an event that is sponsored, financed, or endorsed by an organization where it is reasonable to believe that the organization’s members knew or should have known that one or more of the participants engaged in conduct that is in violation of this Code; or

-3. The misconduct occurs on the premises owned, leased, rented or operated by the organization where it is reasonable to believe that the organization’s members knew or should have known that one or more of the participants engaged in conduct that is in violation of this Code.
+3. The misconduct occurs on the premises owned, leased, rented, or operated by the organization where it is reasonable to believe that the organization’s members knew or should have known that one or more of the participants engaged in conduct that is in violation of this Code.

 The standard of review used to determine responsibility under the Code of Student Conduct is a “preponderance” standard.
 This determination is based on the greater weight of the information and does not require a standard beyond a reasonable doubt.

 Ohio Revised Code Sections 3345.22 and 3345.23 procedures are commonly referred to as “1219” proceedings.
 The initiation of a “1219” proceeding against a student does not prohibit the University from taking University disciplinary action against that same student under the Code for the same conduct that gave rise to the “1219” proceeding.
-A student arrested for any of the defined offenses will automatically be subjected to the “1219” proceedings, which is summarized below.
+A student arrested for any of the defined offenses will automatically be subjected to the “1219” proceedings, which are summarized below.

 • After a hearing that will be held no more than five days after arrest (continuances may be granted, that may not exceed a total of 10 days), students arrested for one of the offenses defined in Ohio Revised Code 3345.23(D) are subject to immediate suspension from the University.
 Students convicted of any of the offenses enumerated in Ohio Revised Code 3345.23(D) are subject to automatic dismissal from Miami University.